Skip to Main Content

 Is the Research Repository content indexed by Google Scholar?

 The following item types are indexed by Google Scholar; poster, journal contribution, conference contribution, presentation, chapter, report, monograph, thesis, book, and preprint.
-Developers at Figshare has been in direct contact with the Google team to ensure that all guidelines have been correctly implemented and that the records can be crawled by Scholar.

 This data belongs to my group, how do I link them to this data?